BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

   <em>Figure 25: Click "Switch" and select another Pokémon</em>
 </p>

+3. After selecting your action, wait for your opponent to make their selection.
+Both actions will then be processed according to Pokémon's [Speed](#speed-tier) and [move priority](#priority-moves) rules.

+4. Continue selecting [moves](#move) or [switching](#switch) until the battle ends.

+### ENDING A BATTLE

+A battle ends when all Pokémon on one player's team are unable to battle.

+1. When the battle ends, you'll see a victory or defeat screen.

 <!-- Figure 26 -->
 <p align="center">
   <img src="/Picture28.png" alt="Figure 26: The battle results screen">